Curly hair can be a pain in the rear, especially when it comes to styling.

 I remember being in college and trying desperately to get my curls to cooperate.

-It wasn’t until my thirties that I started to really embrace my curls.
-In doing so, I learned that having gorgeous curls starts far before you style.
+It wasn’t until my thirties that I started to embrace my curls and to really put the effort into learning how to treat curly hair.
+One of the biggest lessons I learned is that having gorgeous curls starts far before you style.

-Curls are temperamental and it takes establishing a healthy hair care routine to nourish them and allow them to flourish.
+Curls are temperamental and it takes establishing a healthy hair care routine to ensure you are treating your hair the best you can by nourishing your curls and allowing them to flourish.

 If your curls are less than desirable, chances are you are making a few mistakes early on in the process that are killing your curl vibes.